openx/mobile-ios-sdk-doc/info/integration-gam/ios-in-app-bidding-gam-order-setup.md

 ### Automatic

-In order to implement proper [price granularity](http://prebid.org/prebid-mobile/adops-price-granularity.html#autoGranularityBucket) you have to create more than a hundred of Line items.
-You can do it manually or using free Chrome extension [PubMonkey](https://chrome.google.com/webstore/detail/pubmonkey/cjbdhopmleoleednpeaknmmbepfkhaml?hl=en).
+To implement proper [price granularity](http://Prebid.org/Prebid-mobile/adops-price-granularity.html#autoGranularityBucket) you have to create more than a hundred Line Items.
+You can either do this manually or by using the free Chrome extension [PubMonkey](https://chrome.google.com/webstore/detail/pubmonkey/cjbdhopmleoleednpeaknmmbepfkhaml?hl=en).

 #### Setup Order Properties

-To generate an Order just need to set generic parameters and custom creative code:
+To generate an Order you just need to set generic parameters and the custom creative code:

 <img src="../res/orders/order-gam-pubmonkey-form.png" alt="Pipeline Screenshot" align="center">